nparks-kenzan/capstan-1/README.md

 1. Go to the bathroom / lunch / another meeting
 1. Hope for the best

-When this is Done you SSH tunnel
+When this is done you will create an SSH tunnel to Spinnaker.
+More details of this process is documted [here](./gcp/README.md)

 ## Amazon Web Services